aby18/Tennis-Outcome-Prediction-Linear-Regression/README.md

 # Tennis-Outcome-Prediction-Linear-Regression
-Linear Regression model to predict tennis outcomes using ATP data
+Linear Regression model to predict tennis outcomes using ATP (Association of Tennis Professionals) data